-5-Day Certification Retreat: Nutritional and Integrative Medicine for Mental Health Professionals is organized by PESI HealthCare and will be held from May 13 - 17, 2020 at Sedona Mago Retreat, Sedona, Arizona, United States of America.
-This CME Conferecne has been approved for a maximum of 23.5 AMA PRA Category 1 Credit(s)
+5-Day Certification Retreat: Nutritional and Integrative Medicine for Mental Health Professionals is organized by PESI HealthCare and will be held from Oct 28 - Nov 01, 2020 at Sedona Mago Retreat, Sedona, Arizona, United States of America.

 • Social Workers

 PESI, Inc. is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 PESI, Inc. designates this live activity for a maximum of 23.5 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 The following state psychologist boards recognize activities sponsored by PESI, Inc. as an approved ACCME provider: Alaska, Arkansas, California, Colorado, Georgia, Illinois, Indiana, Kentucky, Maine, Maryland, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, Oklahoma, Pennsylvania, South Carolina and Wisconsin.
 This activity consists of 23.5 clock hours of continuing education instruction.
 Certificates of attendance will be issued for you to submit to your state licensing board to recognize for continuing education credit.

 PESI, Inc. is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.